SYAN83/proxycrawl/README.md

 ## Registration

-To use ProxyCrawl, you need to register an account and get your token at [proxycrawl.com](https://proxycrawl.com/).
+To use ProxyCrawl, you need to register an account and obtain your token at [proxycrawl.com](https://proxycrawl.com/).
 You can find your token under *Dashboard* / *API Documentation* / *URL parameters*.

 ## Installation